sveltia/sveltia-cms/README.md

 ### Better fields/widgets

+- The Boolean, Number and String widgets support the `prefix` and `suffix` properties, allowing developers to display custom messages before and/or after the field[^28].
 - Relation field options are displayed with no additional API requests[^14].
 The `options_length` property is therefore ignored.
 - Required fields, not optional fields, are clearly marked for efficient data entry.
 - Provides a reimagined all-in-one asset selection dialog for file and image fields.